-All IRB members are required to complete TTUHSC conflict of interest training and a financial disclosure form prior to the initial appointment and annually thereafter.
+All IRB members, alternate members, and consultants are required to complete TTUHSC conflict of interest training and a financial disclosure form prior to the initial appointment and annually thereafter in accordance to institutional policy and OHRPP Policy.
 A financial conflict of interest (FCOI) is defined in TTUHSC Operating Policy 73.09, Financial Conflicts of Interest in Research.
 TTUHSC's policy regarding non-financial conflicts of interest can be found here: HSC OP 10.05, Conflict of Interest and Commitment Policy.